Skip to Content

 A.A.-T. in Kinesiology

-The Associate in Arts in Kinesiology for Transfer Degree (AA-T) is designed to meet common lower-division requirements for a major in Kinesiology at California State University (CSU) campuses by completion of 60 transferable semester units with a minimum 2.0 GPA, to include either the California State University General Education Breadth pattern or the Intersegmental General Education Transfer Curriculum; students must earn a grade of C or better in all the courses for the major as described in the Required Program.
-Upon successful completion of the degree requirements, students will be guaranteed admission to the CSU system with junior status and will not have to repeat lower division coursework.
-Students are encouraged to meet with a counselor to develop their educational plans as degree options and general education requirements vary for each university.
+The Associate in Arts in Kinesiology for Transfer Degree (AA-T) is designed to meet common lower-division requirements for a major in Kinesiology at California State University (CSU) campuses.
+Upon successful completion of the degree requirements, students will be guaranteed admission to the CSU system with junior status.
+Students are encouraged to meet with a counselor to develop their educational plan as degree options and general education requirements vary for each university.

 Degree Requirements